iredmail/docs/migrations/migrate.to.new.iredmail.server.md

 in its config file `/etc/postfix/main.cf`.

-* if you want to enable SMTPS (SMTP over SSL, port `465`) to support legency mail clients, please follow this tutorial: (How to enable SMTPS service)[./faq-howto/howto.enable.smtps.service].
+* if you want to enable SMTPS (SMTP over SSL, port `465`) to support legency mail clients, please follow this tutorial: [How to enable SMTPS service](./enable.smtps.html).

 ##LDAP: migrate mail accounts